urbit/docs/docs/arvo/internals/ford/commentary.md

               (maul cof gat sam)

 This is `/;`.
 First, we process the given horn.
-Then, we slap the given twig against our context to produce (hopefully) a gate.
+Then, we slap the given hoon against our context to produce (hopefully) a gate.
 Finally, we slam the vase we got from processing the horn against the gate.

                 %sic